 With approximately 450,000 cases of patients with wounds in Australia each year, by necessity the vast majority must be managed by primary care providers, largely in the general practice setting.
 However, some wounds require additional services to those commonly provided within the general practice setting, and any model for improved wound care in general practice must integrate well with these services, such as community nursing, allied health (e.g. podiatry) and residential aged care.
-Some wounds may also require specialist input and primary care providers must recognise the need for early referral and access to a specialist wound care practitioner.
-The Working Group recognise the importance of a multidisciplinary team care approach in the management of chronic wounds and have taken this into account in making recommendations to improve patient outcomes.
+Some wounds may also require specialist input and primary care providers must recognise the need for early referral and access to a specialist wound care approach in the management of chronic wounds and have taken this into account in making recommendations to improve patient outcomes.

 This report focusses on the primary care model of wound management due to the high potential for increased cost-efficiency and reduced burden to patients associated with improved prevention and treatment of wounds in this setting.
 There is currently no specific model aimed at reducing the burden of chronic wounds; however, the vast bulk of wound management can be provided in community settings utilising existing infrastructure.
-The model outlined below has the potential to improve quality of life for consumers and generate significant savings for consumers and taxpayers in excess of the investment required.
+The model outlined below has the potential to improve quality of life for consumers and